toucansites/website/contents/docs/[05]templates/[03]views/index.md

 </body>
 </html>
 ```
+This feature makes it easy to define a page layout once in the parent and fill in the unique parts from the child wherever needed.

+---

 That was a brief introduction to the Mustache template engine.
 For more detailed information, refer to [the official manuals](https://mustache.github.io/mustache.5.html).
-To learn about Toucan themes, proceed to the [Toucan themes](/docs/themes/toucan-themes/) section.
+To learn about Toucan templates, proceed to the [Toucan templates](/docs/templates/toucan-templates/) section.